-The Corporation is incorporated under the Pennsylvania Nonprofit Corporation Law of 1988, as amended (“PaNPCL”), and the Corporation does not contemplate pecuniary gain or profit, incidental or otherwise.
-The Corporation is incorporated exclusively for, and the nature of the activities to be conducted, and the purposes to be promoted by the Corporation exclusively shall be for charitable, religious, scientific, literary and educational purposes within the purview of Section 501(c)(3) of the Internal Revenue Code of 1986, as amended, or the corresponding provisions of any subsequent tax laws of the United States (the “Code”).
+The NACW is incorporated under the Pennsylvania Nonprofit Corporation Law of 1988, as amended (“PaNPCL”), and the NACW does not contemplate pecuniary gain or profit, incidental or otherwise.
+The NACW is incorporated exclusively for, and the nature of the activities to be conducted, and the purposes to be promoted by the NACW exclusively shall be for charitable, religious, scientific, literary and educational purposes within the purview of Section 501(c)(3) of the Internal Revenue Code of 1986, as amended, or the corresponding provisions of any subsequent tax laws of the United States (the “Code”).
 Without limiting the generality of the foregoing, the purposes of the Corporation shall be:

 To serve as the national voice for Commissions for Women (hereinafter defined) as they work toward equality and justice for women in the United States, its commonwealths and territories.

-To facilitate communication and cooperation, and to provide support, technical assistance and expertise to Commissions for Women.
+To facilitate communication and cooperation, provide support, and expertise to Commissions for Women.

 Without limiting the generality of the foregoing, to: